skiphansen/panog1_opl3/README.md

 The eventual plan is to use this core on other projects to do more interesting things.

+Note: See this [project](https://github.com/skiphansen/panog2_opl3) for the second generation Pano.

 ## Status
 The project builds and the Doom test files play.
 It is suspected that the